Conformal Vector Fields On Projectively Flat $(\alpha,\beta)$-Finsler Spaces

-In \cite{CMS}, Cheng-Mo-Shen give the local and global classifications for Randers metrics which are locally projectively flat and of isotropic S-curvature.
-In the last section, we will give a new proof to such classifications by constructing a conformal vector field of a Riemannian space with constant sectional curvature.
+In Theorem \ref{th2}, the result remains the same for a locally projectively flat Randers metric of isotropic S-curvature (Corollary \ref{cor41} below).
+We also give the local structure of conformal vector fields of a locally projectively flat $(\alpha,\beta)$-metric with constant flag curvature (Corollary \ref{cor42} below).